We noticed you are from the US…

 food allergies and food intolerances across the world

-Since December 2014, EU legislation classified 14 major food allergens which fall under the Food Safety Authority of Ireland (FSAI).
-It is a legal requirement that food businesses must provide allergen information in any food they sell or provide, making it easier for people with food allergies and even those with food intolerances to identify the ingredients and trigger foods they need to avoid.
+Regulation (EU) No 1169/2011 of the European Parliament and of the Council classified 14 major food allergens that fall under the remit of the Food Standards Agency (FSA).
+It is a legal requirement that food businesses must provide allergen information in any food they sell or provide, making it easier for people with food allergies (and even those with food intolerances) to identify the ingredients and trigger foods that they need to avoid.

 What are the 14 listed allergens?

-There are 14 major allergens that should be legally mentioned when they are used as ingredient – both packaged and loose.
+There are 14 major allergens that should be legally mentioned when they are used as ingredients – both packaged and loose.
 These are:

 What is Natasha’s Law?